Learning and teaching

 The first time you login in you will be prompted to set up a user profile.

 To add resources to your list, you will need to install the bookmarking extension in your browser:

 - Sign in to Your Reading Lists

 - Go to ‘My Bookmarks’

-- Click ‘Install Bookmark Button’ on the right hand of the screen
+- Click ‘Install Bookmarking Extension’ on the right hand of the screen

-- Follow the instructions for your browser of choice.
-Chrome, Firefox and Edge are currently supported.
+- Follow the instructions for your browser of choice – Chrome, Firefox, Edge and Safari are currently supported

 Once you have installed the bookmarking extension to your browser you can start collecting resources to add to your list(s).